 This post contains affiliate links.
 That means I may earn a small comision if you click on a link and purchase something.
 This cost you nothing.
 Read all the legal boring stuff here..

 I saw the commercial for Glowforge and I fell in love.
-I saw it probably right after it came out.
-I remembered that commercial years later and I still wanted to buy one.
+I saw it right after it came out.
+I remembered that commercial years later and I still wanted to

 When I went to go look at the price of the Glowforge, my jaw dropped.
 I couldn’t afford that.
-So I went with the next best option in my opinion.
-A Silhouette.
+So I went with the next best option, a Silhouette.